Jason Altmire: Tenure in Congress

-Altmire is a moderate Democrat.
-He did not miss a single vote during his first two terms and continued the unbroken voting streak into his sixth year in office, which was the longest House voting streak during that time.
+A moderate Democrat, Altmire was ranked by the nonpartisan National Journal to have had the most centrist voting record in the House during his time in office.
+He did not miss a single vote in his first two terms and continued the unbroken voting streak into his sixth year in office, which was the longest House voting streak during that time.
 The streak finally ended at 4734 consecutive votes when Altmire attended a White House ceremony for Leslie H. Sabo Jr. a former resident of Altmire's district who was posthumously awarded the Medal of Honor by President Obama.
 Over the course of his six years in office, Altmire returned more than $1 million in unspent office funds, citing a desire to lead by example and be a steward of taxpayer money.

 Altmire successfully fought to guarantee the enlistment bonuses of combat-wounded veterans, and he forced a 2007 policy change allowing Vietnam-era Gold Star families access to White House tours after a constituent was denied.
-He made several trips to the Middle East during his time in office, visiting U.S. troops and meeting with foreign leaders in Yemen, Iraq, and Israel, among other countries.
+His 2011 bill modernizing the charter of the American Legion achieved 432 cosponsors, the most ever for any congressional bill.

-Altmire opposed the use of Chinese-made steel in the construction of the U.S.- Mexico border fence.
+Altmire made several trips to the Middle East during his time in office, visiting U.S. troops and meeting with foreign leaders in Yemen, Iraq, and Israel, among other countries.
+He opposed the use of Chinese-made steel in the construction of the U.S.- Mexico border fence.
 Following the devastating 2010 earthquake in Haiti, Altmire helped in the rescue of two constituents and the 54 orphans under their care.
 He also authored the legislation that ended the late enrollment penalty for low-income seniors participating in the Medicare Part D program.

 During the 2008 presidential primary election, Democratic candidates Barack Obama and Hillary Clinton both sought Altmire's support as a superdelegate.
 Altmire did not endorse a candidate in the race and remained neutral throughout the primary.
 According to some Clinton biographers, this could be a reason why Bill Clinton campaigned against Altmire four years later, when the congressman was involved in a contested primary election of his own.